acidhose/he-map/README.md

 ## Troubleshooting additions to the map
 ### New Countries
-If countries have been added to the map and they aren't showing up on the leaflet map and only in the dropdown, you can edit the GEO JSON file `countriesgeodata.js`.
+If countries have been added to the map, and they aren't showing up on the map (only in the dropdown), you probably need to edit the GEO JSON file `countriesgeodata.js`.

 Edit the country name to match the one from the spreadsheet.
 Sometimes they are different.